sotajensede/capstone_site/README.md

-# school_personal
+# capstone_site
-Non-group class assignments.
+Porfolio for capstone.